 Although it may not appear so, I am trans-national (some would call me a

 Third Culture Kid).
 Cumulatively, I have lived in six countries - including Norway, Kenya, South Korea, and Canada – across four continents and traveled to 46 countries.

-Research-wise, I have presented at CIES (Comparative and International Education Society), TESOL (Teachers of English to Speakers of Other Languages), CATESOL (California TESOL), and FIGT (Families in Global Transition) conferences, and have also written for International Educator and Language Magazine.
+I have presented my research at CIES (Comparative and International Education Society), TESOL (Teachers of English to Speakers of Other Languages), CATESOL (California TESOL), and FIGT (Families in Global Transition) conferences, and have also written for International Educator and Language Magazine.

-My personal interests include traveling, photography, videography, reading, writing, hiking, camping, swimming, surfing, rock climbing and cooking vegetarian food.
-Feel free to check out some of my photography on Flickr.
+My personal interests include traveling, hiking, backpacking, writing, photography, cooking vegetarian food, and playing my ukelele.
+Although I have not updated it recently, feel free to check out some of my photography on Flickr.